BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Colby Allen

 Colby is currently in the Junior Year of his Bachelor's Degree in Computer Science at Boise State University.
-He is currently working on the ADaPT website under Ravi Shankar.
+He is currently working on the ADAPT website under Ravi Shankar.

 <br>